-Record coronavirus deaths in New York, New Jersey amid fear of toll undercount
+Speed of coronavirus deaths shocks doctors as New York toll hits new high

 “People are dying outside the hospital, unfortunately.
 It happens every day,” Oren Barzilay, the president of a labor union representing city paramedics, said.
 “I think those numbers, those statistics in New York for deaths would significantly go up if they tested everyone that expired.”

-Dr. Sonik Randev returned this week to her residency at Metropolitan Hospital Center in New York City after missing nearly three weeks sick with COVID-19.

-“As a doctor, just the idea that you know for sure a patient is going to die - it’s surreal,” Randev said.

-Reporting by Peter Szekely, Nick Brown, Jonathan Allen, Doina Chiacu, Susan Heavey, Maria Caspani, Brad Brooks, Susan Cornwell, Nathan Layne, Lisa Lambert, Stephanie Kelly, and Gabriella Borter; Writing by Daniel Trotta and Will Dunham; Editing by Scott Malone, Alistair Bell, Bill Berkrot and Cynthia Osterman
+Reporting by Peter Szekely, Nick Brown, Jonathan Allen, Doina Chiacu, Susan Heavey, Maria Caspani, Brad Brooks, Susan Cornwell, Nathan Layne, Lisa Lambert, Stephanie Kelly, and Gabriella Borter; Additional reporting by Dan Whitcomb; Writing by Daniel Trotta, Will Dunham and Bill Tarrant; Editing by Scott Malone, Alistair Bell, Bill Berkrot and Cynthia Osterman